 - No officers or employees of Nomura Group shall externally disclose nonpublic material information (examples of which are provided in Schedule A) regarding Nomura Group, except as required for the business of Nomura Group or as mandated by Financial Instruments and Exchange Act or any other applicable laws, rules and regulations in Japan or elsewhere.

-- The Company shall have a Disclosure Committee (the "Committee") comprised of one chairman and a number of other members designated by the group CEO of the Company.
-The Committee is authorized to establish and enforce guidelines for (i) the gathering, analysis and announcement of material information, (ii) implementation of this Policy (iii) communication strategies, such as conference and etc. with analysts, investors, news media and the like (collectively, the "IR Audience") to discuss Nomura Group's performances, and (iv) preparation of the documents set forth in Schedule B.
+- The Company shall have a Disclosure Committee (the "Committee") comprised of one chairman and a number of other members designated by the CEO of the Company.
+The Committee shall have authority regarding the gathering, analysis and announcement of material information, implementation of this Policy communication strategies, such as conference and etc. with analysts, investors, news media and the like (collectively, the "IR Audience") to discuss Nomura Group's performances, and the documents set forth in Schedule B.

 - Nomura Group's personnel shall not disclose nonpublic material information regarding Nomura Group in a selective forum.
 If such information is inadvertently selectively disclosed, any officer or employee of Nomura Group who learns of such inadvertent disclosure shall immediately notify the Committee, and the Company shall make that information broadly available to the public as soon as practicable and in a manner consistent with applicable laws, rules and regulations.